 The increasing frequency of Little League shoulder is due to overuse and throwing with arm fatigue.Â This trend is likely due to greater numbers of pitchers participating in competitive leagues and doing so at increasingly younger ages.Â Â Increased velocity is also a likely contributor.Â Year-round participation, participation on multiple teams in a season, the influence of private pitching coaches, and â€˜â€˜showcaseâ€™â€™ events all contribute to increased stress to the maturing athlete.Â It is imperative that coaches and parents monitor players in accordance with Little League pitch count recommendations.Â Players should also take at least 3 to 4 months per year off from throwing.

 #2 Little League Shoulder Treatment Always Includes Rest from Throwing

-#5 Flaws in Pitching Mechanics Should be Corrected Before Returning to Play
+#5 Correct Flaws in Pitching Mechanics Before Returning to Play

 - Harada M, Takahara M, Maruyama M, et al. Outcome of conservative treatment for Little League shoulder in young baseball players: Factors related to incomplete return to baseball and recurrence of pain.
 J Shoulder Elbow Surg.
 2018;27:1-9.

 - Heyworth BE, Kramer DE, Martin DJ, Micheli LJ, Kocher MS, Bae DS.
 Trends in the presentation, management, and outcomes of little league shoulder.
-Am J Sports Med.
+American Journal of Sports Medicine.
 2016;44(6):8-11.

 - Sabick MB, Kim Y, Torry MR, Keirns MA, Hawkins RJ, Frcs C. Biomechanics of the shoulder in youth baseball pitchers implications for the development of proximal humeral epiphysiolysis and humeral retroversion.
-Am J Sports Med.
+American Journal of Sports Medicine.
 2005;33(11):1716-1722.